hosseinoliabak/cisco/switching/05_3_protecting_stp.md

 Simply said UDLD is a layer 2 protocol that works like a keepalive mechanism.
 You send hello messages, you receive them and life is good.
-As soon as you still send hello messages but don’t receive them anymore you know something is wrong and we’ll block the interface.
+As soon as you still send hello messages but don't receive them anymore you know something is wrong and we'll block the interface.

 * Cisco proprietary
 * Unidirectional link usually occurs in fiber optic